angular-schule/website-articles/community-updates/ngHeidelbergv3.md

 ## News:

 1. :rocket: Angular version 7 has been released.
-The 7.0.0 release of Angular is here!
 This is a major release spanning the entire platform, including the core framework, Angular Material, and the CLI with synchronized major versions.
    * CLI Prompts
    * Application Performance
    * Improved Angular Material & the CDK